 Location: south of Sukhbaatar Square, 20 minute walk

-Very close to Sukhbaatar Square, just right behind the Shangri-la mall, there is a quite decent amusement park that is full of life during the summer months.
-The entrance is free and you only pay for rides you want to ride.
+Very close to Sukhbaatar Square, just right behind the Shangri-la Mall, there is a quite decent amusement park that is full of life during the summer months.
+The entrance is free and you only pay for rides you want to hop on.

 Rent a bike